mlehotay/ier/IER/IER-specification.md

 Destabilization, overload, fragmentation, or irreversible collapse of intrinsic constraint within a UEF.

-Defined **organizationally**, not phenomenologically.
+Defined organizationally, not phenomenologically.

 ---

 ### **Agency**

-> **Agency = a UEF’s capacity to resolve intrinsic informational tension through its own globally integrated dynamics.**
+A UEF’s capacity to resolve intrinsic informational tension through its own globally integrated dynamics.

 * A system possesses agency **iff** it sustains a UEF.
 * Agency is **derived**, not primitive.